 You may also need to exclude video footage if Ohio’s one-party consent laws have been violated, as you could face criminal charges.

-The Importance of Professional Legal Help with Video Evidence
+The Importance of Consulting with a Defense Attorney About Video Evidence

 Understanding when cell phone video footage can and cannot support your case is critical as you prepare a defense strategy.
 When you have cell phone footage that could help you avoid conviction or reduce the charges, pointing your defense attorney in the direction of the video originator will be critical.